The-Obstacle-Is-The-Way/Novamind-Backend-ONLY-TWINS/backend/docs/07_SECURITY_TESTING_GUIDELINES.md

 3. **Test with realistic data** - Use realistic synthetic PHI for testing
 4. **Test all security boundaries** - Verify all trust boundaries between components
 5. **Update tests when vulnerabilities are found** - Add regression tests for any discovered vulnerabilities

+## Integration with Test Suite Implementation

+Security testing should be fully integrated with the test suite implementation as described in [Test Suite Implementation Roadmap](05_TEST_SUITE_IMPLEMENTATION_ROADMAP.md).
+This includes:

+1. Using the canonical test runners for security tests
+2. Following the directory-based SSOT approach
+3. Including security tests in the CI/CD pipeline
+4. Measuring and enforcing security test coverage

 ## Conclusion